8 Best Fertilizers For Dahlias (And How To Use)

 In addition to fertilizer, you can keep your dahlia plants healthy by giving them at least 6-8 hours of direct sunlight.
 Morning sunlight that fades to shade in late afternoon will provide a perfect growth environment for your flowers.

 Dahlias appreciate moist, well draining soil.
-Plan for deep watering at least once a week during mild weather and more frequently as hot weather increases during late summer.
-(Arid and hot climates will need more frequent watering).
+Plan for deep watering at least once a week during mild weather and water more frequently as hot weather increases during late summer.
+(Hot, dry climates will need more frequent watering).

 Because of their large flower heads, many dahlias need support by staking with flower stakes or tomato cages.